MPK: A Compiler and Runtime for Mega-Kernelizing Tensor Programs: Introduction

-\paragraph{Evaluation results.} We implement \sys as a PyTorch kernel backend: a PyTorch program can be compiled into a \sys mega-kernel with only a few lines of code changes.
+\paragraph{Evaluation results.} We implement \sys as a PyTorch compiler backend: a PyTorch program can be compiled into an \sys mega-kernel with only a few lines of code changes.
 We evaluate \sys on five widely used models across three generations of NVIDIA GPUs: A100, H100, and B200.
-Even for workloads that are widely deployed and heavily optimized by existing kernel-per-operator systems, such as SGLang and vLLM for LLM serving, \sys still outperforms current systems by 1.0-1.7$\times$ on both single- and multi-GPU deployments, pushing LLM inference performance close to hardware limits.
+Even for workloads widely deployed and heavily optimized by existing kernel-per-operator systems, such as SGLang and vLLM for LLM serving, \sys outperforms current systems by 1.0--1.7$\times$ on both single- and multi-GPU deployments, pushing LLM inference performance close to hardware limits.